 The president of the Reminiac Christmas Fair called yesterday.

-Is it possible to make Christmas cake without black treacle, or does it just become a fruit cake?
+Is it possible to make a Christmas cake without black treacle, or does it just become a fruit cake?

 The marzipan is another worry entirely: the French supermarkets only seem to sell pink or green marzipan.